OlekSt/MilestoneProjectOne/README.md

 * Footer Copyright Info (present at every page): Copyright Information for all the content present on the website.
 * Footer Social Icons(present at every page): Instagram, Facebook, LinkedIn Icons for easier access to social media of the company.
 * About the Company Section - Introduces the potential client to the company, gives a brief summary of its activities.
-* Equipment section - describes the quadrocopter used for projects, and a link to the quads' producer's web, which provides very detailed info.
+* Equipment section - describes the quadcopter used for projects, and a link to the quads' producer's web, which provides very detailed info.
 * Projects Section is placed right next to About and provides full info on all the services the company offers.
 * Gallery section is intended to make a strong impression by showcasing the best aerial pictures, and enhance the impression of quality and professionalism of the company.
 * Contact Form - Gives a client the opportunity to get in touch with the company & ask further questions.